-Customer: a person who the Partner provides services (other than the use of the Hammock Platform) to and who is not an existing customer of and has not in the past been a customer of, Hammock.
+Customer: a person to whom the Partner provides services (other than the use of the Hammock Platform) to and who is not an existing customer of and has not in the past been a customer of, Hammock.

-Data Protection Legislation: all applicable data protection and privacy legislation in force from time to time in the UK including the General Data Protection Regulation ((EU) 2016/679); the Data Protection Act 2018; the Privacy and Electronic Communications Directive 2002/58/EC (as updated by Directive 2009/136/EC) and the Privacy and Electronic Communications Regulations 2003 (SI 2003/2426) as amended, and any other European Union legislation relating to personal data and all other legislation and regulatory requirements in force from time to time which apply to a party relating to the use of personal data (including, without limitation, the privacy of electronic communications); and the guidance and codes of practice issued by the relevant data protection or supervisory authority and applicable to a party.
+Data Protection Legislation: all applicable data protection and privacy legislation in force from time to time in the UK including UK GDPR; the Data Protection Act 2018 (DPA 2018) (and regulations made thereunder) and the Privacy and Electronic Communications Regulations 2003 (SI 2003/2426) as amended and all other legislation and regulatory requirements in force from time to time which apply to a party relating to the use of Personal Data (including, without limitation, the privacy of electronic communications).

 Effective Date: the date of this agreement.